 - Comcast sends back information on who is and is not eligible.

 - NOTE: If the district meets the overall 40% threshold for NSLP, they get put into “auto-enrollment” to expedite the process, but those families will still have to be evaluated against all criteria.

 - Once Comcast has pre-vetted and shared back the list of eligible students, school districts can begin outreach to those families that lack home Internet.

-- Comcast will also provide a list of frequently asked questions and key contacts that the district can reach out to when support is needed.
+- Comcast will also provide a list of frequently asked questions and key contacts that the procurement lead can reach out to when support is needed.